chris-townsend/project-two/README.md

 *   ### Wireframes
 #
-When I first designed my wireframes, I wanted to include a highscore list.
+When I first designed my wireframes, I wanted to include a high score list.
 As time caught up on me I decided to change this to a contact form instead.

 -   Desktop Wireframe Home page  -
     ![Desktop Home Wireframe](./assets/images/readme-images/wireframe-homepage-desktop.webp)